Droid00000/Frost/README.md

 3. **Create the database in PostgreSQL**

 You'll need to be using PostgreSQL 14 or higher.
-If you want a hassle-free solution, [Neon](https://neon.tech/home) is a great choice.
+If you want an easy solution, [Neon](https://neon.tech/home) is a great choice.
 Type the following into the PostgreSQL manager:

 ```sql